 Parts of a Window

-Knowing the different parts that make up a window will help make the project easier.
+Before replacing mobile home windows you need to knowithe different parts that make up a window.
 Regardless of the design, a window has the same parts: casing, sills, sashes, etc. This image shows all the different parts of a window:

 Single or Double-Hung?

 A single-hung window is fairly self-explaining: In a single-hung window the bottom panel, or sash, moves vertically, while the upper sash remains stationary (source).